Agrover112/Fair-Link-Prediction/README.md

 ### Performance metrics for different feature ablations

 SAGEConv and other models were tested with features which would balance accuracy and fairness metric performance.
+Mean aggreations are used wherever necessary as they would lead to more generalized features.

 | **Feature Ablation**            | **AUC**   | **Accuracy** | **F1**   | **SP**     | **EO**     |
 |---------------------------------|-----------|--------------|----------|------------|------------|